camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 ### Connection settings

-To use `zbctl` it is recommended to define environment variables for the connection settings:
+To use `zbctl`, it is recommended to define environment variables for the connection settings:

 ```bash
 export ZEEBE_ADDRESS='[Zeebe API]'